 For the air component, the air emissions are the main impact of the proposed Project.
 However, IASCL will use automotive diesel oil as fuel, which is cleaner.
-Moreover, installation of 5.6m stack per unit ensures that emissions will meet DENR air quality standards.
-No residual air impacts are projected based on the air dispersion modeling done.
+Moreover, installation of 5.6m stack per unit engine will ensure that emissions will meet DENR air quality standards.
+Furthermore, predicted ground level concentrations (GLCs) from plant emissions are way below the CAA standards.

-The residents in the host barangay and municipality will be affected in a beneficial way with employment opportunities, CSR, and SDP during construction and operation phases of the proposed Project.
-The LGU will also be positively affected mainly with the payment of taxes and fees.
-No major risks and uncertainties are identified based on the findings of the EIA.
+The residents in the host barangay and municipality will be affected in a beneficial way with employment opportunities, Corporate Social responsibility (CSR), and Social Development Program (SDP) during construction and operation phases of the proposed Project.
+The LGU will also be positively affected mainly with provision of standby power supply in cases of energencies, benefits from DOE ER 1-94 and payment of taxes and fees.